jakl/tigger/README.md

 After setting up development, `git clone https://github.com/jakl/Meteor-SSL-proxy` to your workspace

+Inside Meteor-SSL-proxy, run `npm install`

-Inside Meteor-SSL-proxy, run `sudo ./main.js` - sudo is because it connects to a restricted access port, 443
+Also run `sudo ./main.js` - sudo is because it connects to a restricted access port, 443

 Kill the development `mrt` and instead, run `ROOT_URL=https://YOUR_IP_OR_HOST_NAME mrt`